SSWConsulting/SSW.Rules.Content/rules/creating-action-items/rule.md

 guid: 50f5fd0b-a15f-45ad-bb35-2dd522d9a5db
 ---

-The aim of most meetings should be to come up with next steps.
-These should be shared with the intended recipient, as well as CCing all other attendees.
+The goal of most meetings should be to establish clear next steps.
+These action items should be shared with the intended recipients, with all other attendees CC'd.

-It is a good idea to have a scribe who is drafting the action points during the meeting and **assigning them directly to those responsible for completing the tasks**.
-If it's not already clear who the scribe is, say "Who will be the scribe?" at the beginning of any meeting.
-And now in Microsoft Teams, when in a meeting, the scribe can use the **Notes** tab to add details and list follow-up tasks during the meeting.
+It's beneficial to designate a scribe who drafts action points during the meeting and **assigns them directly to those responsible for completing the tasks**.
+If the scribe hasn't been identified at the start, simply ask, "Who will be the scribe?"

+In Microsoft Teams, the scribe can use the **Notes** tab during the meeting to add details and list follow-up tasks.

 ::: good
 ![Figure: Good example - Use the Notes tab during the meeting to track assignments](MicrosoftTeams-Meeting-Notes.jpeg)